 The Company operates a low-risk business model that is supported by a robust Risk Management Framework that ensures risks are well understood and controlled.
-This is facilitated by the regular quantification of all risks and a culture that promotes the importance of risk management.
+This is facilitated by the regular quantification of the risks through the SCR and a culture that promotes the importance of risk management.